stevenhggns/Buckley_Lab_SIP_project_protocols/RNA_SIP/RNA_SIP.md

 1. Ribogreen quantification of fractions.

-1. Reverse Transcribe RNA to cDNA via Invitrogen SuperScript® III First-Strand Synthesis SuperMix ($391.30 for 50 rxns,)
+1. Reverse Transcribe RNA to cDNA via Invitrogen SuperScript III First-Strand Synthesis SuperMix ($391.30 for 50 rxns,)

 1. PCR (16s rRNA) of cDNA products and gel to ensure product from RT reactions.